 For more inspiration, read these 14 Facts About Svalbard’s Capital.

 How to get to Svalbard

-As mentioned, you can easily fly to Longyearbyen (Spitsbergen’s capital, with Spitsbergen being Svalbard’s largest island) from both Oslo and Tromsø with Norwegian Air, who are perhaps the best budget airline ever.
+As mentioned, you can easily fly to Longyearbyen (Spitsbergen’s capital, with Spitsbergen being Svalbard’s largest island) from both Oslo and Tromsø with Norwegian, who are perhaps the best budget airline ever.
+SAS also offer flights to Svalbard.
 I flew from London and onto Berlin after, with no dramas.